 “Sorry,” she mumbled.
 “I’m feeling a bit dizzy…” she slumped to the ground.

-Kiluron knelt down, feeling at her neck for a pulse, which he found, but nothing he did roused her.
+Kiluron knelt down, feeling at her neck for a pulse, which he found, but nothing he did roused her, and he knew that she hadn’t been drinking heavily – he didn’t think she had even touched her wine.
 Trying to calm the pounding in his own head, he stood up, looking around, fighting his own wave of dizziness.
+Perhaps there was something wrong with the wine?
+No…his thoughts were moving too slowly.
 Around the room, he saw more people stumbling and beginning to fall, in little groups and pockets, slumping against each other on the dance floor.
 Kiluron realized that he had fallen to the floor, and tried to force his eyes to stay open, but he blinked, and his eyes didn’t open again.
 He lost consciousness.

 Four days later, the lords and ladies of Merolate made their farewells and began making their way back to their respective homes and provinces.
 Most were still blinking and rubbing their heads and squinting.
-Everyone had awoken about a day after the poison had been administered, but the aftereffects lingered on for most, like a particularly pernicious hangover.
+Everyone had awoken by the morning after the poison had been administered, but the aftereffects lingered on for most, like a particularly pernicious hangover.
 Fetrina offered Kiluron a curtsey and winced as she did so.

 “If this is what a hangover feels like, I don’t believe I shall ever be drunk,” she declared.